liamdanielduffy/my-website/README.md

 ## Setup

-Install [Babashka](https://github.com/babashka/babashka#installation), a scripting environment for Clojure.
+Install [Babashka](https://github.com/babashka/babashka#installation), a Clojure interpreter for scripting

 To serve the site locally and watch for file changes, <TODO>